rolandbernard/basic-jit/README.md

 * Labels can be used instead of line numbers
 * There is support for 64bit integers, double-precision floats, strings and booleans
 * Being a JIT compiler the execution is relatively fast (There is some compilation overhead)
+* The JIT supports calling out to simple native functions

 ### Limitations
 This implementation of the BASIC programming language has multiple limitations, not present in some others.